-Note: There is a cheaper version of this knife.
-Click for the cheaper version of this knife Rothco GI Style Pilot's Survival Knife, item number 3277, with a cost of $19.99!
+Note: There is an inexpensive version of this knife available: Rothco GI Style Pilot's Survival Knife, item number 3277, with a cost of $19.99!

-This Survival Knife is Ontario Army & A.F. issued, 5" parkerized blade w/ serrated top edge, leather handle & sheath, w/sharpening stone.
+This Survival Knife is Ontario Army & Air Force issued, 5" parkerized blade w/ serrated top edge, leather handle & sheath, w/sharpening stone.

 - 5" Blade

 - 9 1/2" Overall